thehackerwithin/berkeley/docs/_posts/2018-04-25-public-data.md

 # APIs

-Application programming interfaces (or APIs) are a set of rules for accessing and posting data to a specific set of servers.
-Many developers use APIs for developing web applications.
+Application programming interfaces (or APIs) are a set of rules for building application software.
+In this case it usually refers to accessing and posting data to a specific group of servers.
+Many government agency APIs for accessing data are catered towards people building web application software.

 API documentation usually includes:
 * how to format query strings